opendocsg/slw-judgments-backfill/2018_SGHC_62/report.md

 17     The foregoing findings raised the scenario that between 28 July 2017 and 11 September 2017, the accused had not notified his counsel or anyone else about the involuntariness of his plea, or his emotional state.
 I had serious doubts about the accused’s _bona fides_ in this application and the truthfulness of the reasons stated for the change of plea.

-18     In any event, the accused had not provided the court with “valid and sufficient grounds which satisfy the [trial judge] that it is proper and in the interests of justice that he should be allowed to” retract his plea, or that indicated a qualification of his plea ( _Ganesun s/o Kannan v Public Prosecutor_ [1996] 3 SLR(R) 125 (“ _Ganesun_ ”) at [12], citing _Public Prosecutor v Sam Kim Kai_ [1960] MLJ 265).
+18     In any event, the accused had not provided the court with “valid and sufficient grounds which satisfy the [trial judge] that it is proper and in the interests of justice that he should be allowed to” retract his plea, or that indicated a qualification of his plea ( _Ganesun s/o Kannan v Public Prosecutor_ <span class="citation">[1996] 3 SLR(R) 125</span> (“ _Ganesun_ ”) at [12], citing _Public Prosecutor v Sam Kim Kai_ [1960] MLJ 265).

 19     The above was reflected in s 228(4) of the Criminal Procedure Code (Cap 68, 2012 Rev Ed) (“CPC”), which states: